 Surgery for bile duct cancer

-Surgery is often used to help with symptoms caused by bile duct cancer.
-Some people are able to have surgery to remove the bile duct cancer.
+Some people are able to have surgery to remove a bile duct cancer.

 About surgery for bile duct cancer

-Surgery is often used to relieve symptoms caused by a bile duct cancer blocking the bowel or bile duct.
+You may have surgery to remove bile duct cancer.
+Or you may have it to help relieve symptoms caused by bile duct cancer blocking the bowel or bile duct.

 Surgery to remove the cancer